 And context is exactly what cybercriminal reconnaissance is built to collect.

 Reconnaissance is often treated like background activity.
 In reality, it is one of the most important stages of the attack path.
+Before the attacker asks for credentials, payment approval, or access, they may already know:

-That is why enterprises need to think beyond payload detection and ask a harder question: how can we spot and disrupt malicious build-up before the final message lands?
+This is what makes early-stage recon so dangerous.
+By the time the visible lure appears, the attacker may already have done the hard part and have learned enough to make the request feel normal.
+Therefore it is extremely important for the enterprises to think beyond payload detection and ask a harder question: how can we spot and disrupt malicious build-up before the final message lands?

-Important conversations often involve suppliers, consultants, law firms, contractors, logistics providers, outsourcers, payment partners, and service vendors.
+Most enterprise security controls are built to protect the company’s own environment.
+They can monitor corporate email, endpoints, network traffic, identity access, and internal systems.
+However, business does not happen only inside the company’s own perimeter.
+This takes place outside company’s perimeter involving suppliers, consultants, law firms, contractors, logistics providers, outsourcers, payment partners, and service vendors.
 These third and fourth parties may play a direct role in finance, legal, operations, procurement, support, or document exchange.
+That creates a problem.

+When a hypercontextual lure works, the damage can spread well beyond one bad click.
 A targeted request can lead to business email compromise, where payments are redirected or approvals are manipulated.
 A realistic login prompt can lead to account takeover.
 Access gained through a trusted communication path can open the door to broader fraud, sensitive data loss, or even ransomware-related activity.
+In many cases, the business impact is not only technical.
+It is operational and financial too and this will have lasting implications like lost time, misdirected payments, sensitive content getting exposed, losing partner trust and even brand erosion and it is necessary to realize that the expensive part is not always the first event but the chain reaction that follows.

-If the attack is shaped during the reconnaissance phase, then defense cannot start only at the moment of delivery.
+If the attack is shaped during the reconnaissance phase, then defense cannot start only at the moment of delivery and that is the core shift enterprises need to make.

 A reactive model asks, “How do we catch the malicious email?”